pgEdge/cli/README.md

-# pgEdge CTL : Command & Control Interface
+# pgEdge NodeCtl : Command Line Interface (CLI) for pgEdge

 # Summary
-CTL is the pgEdge Command & Control Interface (CLI) for managing components.
+NodeCtl is the pgEdge Command Line Interface (CLI) for managing components.
 It is licensed under the pgEdge Community License 1.0

 # Configuring the Python Environment for Dev/Test